gvwilson/sdxjs/en/src/regex-parser/index.md

 ### Character sets {: .exercise}

-Modify the parser so that expressions like `[xyz]` are interpreted to mean "match any one of the characters 'x', 'y', or 'z'".
+Modify the parser so that expressions like `[xyz]` are interpreted to mean "match any one of the characters x, y, or z".

 ### Back reference {: .exercise}